MIKATRUST/dex/README.md

 #install react-moment to simplify date manipulation
 $ npm install react-moment

-#do charts esily in react applications
+#do charts easily in react applications
 $ npm install recharts

+#install a new library to detect Metamask provider
+$ npm install @metamask/detect-provider